-Specialising in procedural dermatology; which includes complete management of skin cancer including Mohs micrographic surgery, dermatological laser surgery and the treatment and management of scars, Dr Craythorne uses the latest cutaneous technologies and evidence based techniques.
-The principle investigator for a number of clinical trials to ensure her patients have cutting edge technologies made available to them, Dr Craythorne is committed to raising awareness of therapeutic options for severe scarring and the need to make treatments available to all patients and lectures nationally and internationally.
+Having completed specialist dermatology training at King’s College Hospital, Dr Craythorne undertook an advanced 1-year fellowship in dermatological and laser surgery at Guys and St Thomas’ Hospital.
+Specialising in procedural dermatology; which includes complete management of skin cancer including Mohs micrographic surgery, dermatological laser surgery and the treatment and management of scars, Dr Craythorne uses the latest cutaneous technologies and evidence-based techniques.
+As the principal investigator for a number of clinical trials, Dr Craythorne ensures her patients have cutting edge technologies made available to them, and is committed to raising awareness and ensuring therapeutic options for severe scarring are available to all patients.

-Emma has expertise in all areas of skin scarring, skin cancer, general dermatology and cosmetic dermatology.
-She has authored numerous scientific papers, book chapters and her own dermatology textbook.
+Dr Craythorne is President of the British Cosmetic Dermatology Group and sits on a the board for skin cancer prevention, cosmetic practice standards authority and the Joint Council for Cosmetic Practitioners.
+She co-authored the Clinical Practice Standards for non-surgical cosmetic treatments.
+She has also authored numerous scientific papers, book chapters and her own dermatology textbook.
 She lectures widely at both national and international conferences.

 For further information, images, expert comment, or treatment reviews,

-+44 (0) 7715244678
++44 (0) 7956 647 272